sclorg/s2i-nodejs-container/8/README.md

-NodeJS 10 container image
+NodeJS 8 container image
 ===================

-This container image includes Node.JS 10 as a [S2I](https://github.com/openshift/source-to-image) base image for your Node.JS 10 applications.
+This container image includes Node.JS 8 as a [S2I](https://github.com/openshift/source-to-image) base image for your Node.JS 8 applications.
 Users can choose between RHEL and CentOS based builder images.
+The RHEL7 image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/nodejs-8-rhel7) as registry.access.redhat.com/rhscl/nodejs-8-rhel7.
-The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/nodejs-10) as registry.access.redhat.com/rhel8/nodejs-10.
+The RHEL8 image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhel8/nodejs-8) as registry.access.redhat.com/rhel8/nodejs-8.
-The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/nodejs-10-centos8/) as centos/nodejs-10-centos8.
+The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/nodejs-8-centos7/) as centos/nodejs-8-centos7.
 The resulting image can be run using [Docker](http://docker.io).

 Description
 -----------

-Node.js 10 available as container is a base platform for building and running various Node.js 10 applications and frameworks.
+Node.js 8 available as container is a base platform for building and running various Node.js 8 applications and frameworks.
 Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications